Make wise choices in holidays amid pandemic - Mississippi's Best Community Newspaper

 Organizers are encouraging mask-wearing and social distancing and that is well and good but is no guarantee against possibly catching COVID-19 and worst of all possibly passing it off unknowingly to others you could come into contact with without knowing you are infected.

 Certainly if you do go to such events you would be wise to follow those protocols.
-People should think twice before attending such events, however, particularly if they have preexisting conditions that could make them move vulnerable to the effects of COVID-19, and especially if they are in a household with others who may have such conditions.
+People should think twice before attending such events, however, particularly if they have preexisting conditions that could make them more vulnerable to the effects of COVID-19, and especially if they are in a household with others who may have such conditions.

 While promising vaccines are on the horizon, they are not yet available and may not be available for several more months.

-Therefore, our best bets for surviving the COVID-19 pandemic are by not getting it and the best way not to get it is to follow the protocols of social distancing, not gathering in large groups, wearing a mask when social distancing is not possible, not touching our faces and washing your hands.
+Therefore, our best bet for surviving the COVID-19 pandemic is by not getting it and the best way not to get it is to follow the protocols of social distancing, not gathering in large groups, wearing a mask when social distancing is not possible, not touching our faces and washing your hands.

 We have seen too many people die from the pandemic already and the numbers will continue to go up for the next few months, experts say.

-As the holidays approach, please think twice about the risks and take the proper precautions so you or a loved ones won’t end up being one of the statistics.
+As the holidays approach, please think twice about the risks and take the proper precautions so you or your loved ones won’t end up being one of the statistics.

 Wearing a mask and staying out of crowds and away from distant friends and family members will be difficult, especially during the holidays, but the results may well be worth it.